tiendu/tiendu.github.io/_posts/2026-03-06-sed-gawk-guide-eng.md

 ---

-## sed: The Stream Editor
+## sed Execution Model

-sed processes input line by line.
+sed processes input one line at a time.

 Conceptually, each line passes through the same loop: